-Press MODE/ENTER twice\ on the projector or remote control to leave and save the settings. \The first press leads you back to the main menu and the second press closes the OSD menu.
+Press Menu/Exit twice\ on the projector or remote control to leave and save the settings.

+\The first press leads you back to the main menu and the second press closes the OSD menu.

-Securing the projector Using a security cable lock
+Securing the projector

+Using a security cable lock

 The projector has to be installed in a safe place to prevent theft.
-Otherwise, purchase a lock, such as a Kensington lock, to secure the projector.
-You can locate a Kensington lock slot on the left side of the projector.
-See "Kensington anti-theft lock slot" on page 9 for details.
+Otherwise, purchase a lock, such as the Kensington lock, to secure the projector.
+You can locate a Kensington lock slot on the rear side of the projector.
+See item 10 on page 9 for details.

-A Kensington security cable lock is usually a combination of key(s) and a lock.
+A Kensington security cable lock is usually a combination of key(s) and the lock.
 Refer to the lock's documentation for finding out how to use it.